We extended the Senior Managers and Certification Regime (SM&CR) on 9 December 2019 in a way that is proportionate to the size of the firm.

 Changing your SM&CR category

-Some firms may choose to be categorised in the Enhanced or Core regime (‘opt up’), even if they do not meet any of the tests which automatically put a firm into the Enhanced regime.
-We have a simple process that allows a firm to notify us if it decides to do this.
+Some firms may choose to be categorised in the Enhanced or Core regime (‘opt up’), even if they are not automatically categorised in that regime under our rules.
 More information is available in section 12 of the SM&CR Guide for solo-regulated firms (PDF).

 If a firm decides to withdraw their notification, they can only return to their original SM&CR category – for example, a Limited Scope firm that has opted-up to Enhanced, cannot “opt-down” to Core.
 If they wanted to become Core, they would have to revoke the original Form O and submit a new one, opting-up to Core.